LATEST POSTS

 Lightning Talks: Creative Solutions for Sustainable Futures with UTS Visualisation Institute

 On the 14th of March, 2025, Dr Sarah Jane Jones and Holly O’Neil will be taking part in a project share as part of the Visualisation Institute’s take on Sydney Climate Action Week at UTS, run by Zoë Sadokierski.
-The event, ‘Lightning Talks: Creative Solutions for Sustainable Futures with UTS Visualisation Institute’ explores different practices
+The event, ‘Lightning Talks: Creative Solutions for Sustainable Futures with UTS Visualisation Institute’ explores different practices to allow audiences to “discover everything from community storytelling events where narratives about climate change range from cheeky to devastating; to a housing prototype protecting urban pollinators, and a collaboration between fashion and choreography exploring transformation in living systems.”

 • Posthuman Summer Lab 2025